Addendums To Contracts: Everything You Need to Know

 One area where amendment and addendum are usually interchanged and incorrectly used is in real estate contract law.
 The two can be used to modify the terms of a purchase agreement or a real estate contract, but it's the matter of when you're doing it that dictates which are used.
 For purchase agreements or real estate contract, an addendum is a document attached to the original contract at the time it is prepared and given to the principals.
 On the other hand, the amendment is a modification later to the terms of an already-approved contract.

 If you need help with addendums to contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.